darktjm/auis/README.md

  - I have removed NEOS (contrib/mit).
 I doubt it's in use any more, and I don't feel like maintaining it (just updating to krb5 would take way too much effort).

+ - I have removed all support for fbd font files (both the converter and the fbd-format orignals of the Andrew fonts).

 Goals
 -----